djaus2/Connect2WiFi/README.md

 ## Notes

-- By placing the settings in the simulated EEProm, the device can rrun "headless".
+- By placing the settings in the simulated EEProm, the device can run "headless".
 - Whilst the sketch will run as a test, the source files can be used as a library in another sketch.
 - If Using Bluetooth option, start device, pair from a Bluetooth Terminal, send a blank message to start.
   - Will be prompted in Bluetooth terminal for settings.